ommeirelles/dash-test-proexe.co/readme.md

 ## Notes:

 - Front-end make uses of atomic design.
+- husky, prettier and lint to enforce better code quality.
 - Form validation doesn't gives the user a feedback for error on the api side.
 Only the happy path was implemented.
 - If large list of user is used a restful pagination could be achieved easily.
 - Redux Store is all inside one file (not the desired solution but in order to work faster and with this little application wasn't a problem)